Creating Embeddings

 • load_dotenv() loads the environment variables from the .env file.

-• The response containing the embeddings is printed to the console.
+• The embedding is printed to the console.

 Run the code.
 You should see a list of numbers representing the embedding: